Willie169/Android-Non-Root/README.md

 * The app version: <https://github.com/Willie169/Android-Non-Root-App>.
 * App download link: <https://github.com/Willie169/Android-Non-Root-App/releases/download/v1.0/com.willie.androidnonroot%5F10.apk>.

-My main development about emulation (proot, proot-distro, qemu-system, box64, wine64, etc.) and developement tools in Termux has been moved to my another repository, [**termux-sh**](https://github.com/Willie169/termux-sh).
-Please refer to it for more scripts and instructions for Termux.
+My main development for Termux setup scripts and virtual machines on Termux such as proot, proot-distro, qemu-system, box64, wine64, etc. has been moved to my another repository, [**termux-sh**](https://github.com/Willie169/termux-sh).
+Please refer to it for more scripts for Termux.

-In this tutorial, we'll explore a range of powerful, open-source tools such as [Termux](https://github.com/termux/termux-app), [Shizuku](https://github.com/RikkaApps/Shizuku), [Tor](https://www.torproject.org), [TrackerControl](https://github.com/TrackerControl/tracker-control-android), [InviZible Pro](https://github.com/Gedsh/InviZible), and [QEMU](https://github.com/qemu/qemu) to enhance your Android device’s functionality, security, privacy, and customization without the need for root access.
+In this tutorial, we'll explore a range of powerful, open-source tools such as [Termux](https://github.com/termux/termux-app), [F-Droid](https://f-droid.org), [Shizuku](https://github.com/RikkaApps/Shizuku), [Tor](https://www.torproject.org), [TrackerControl](https://github.com/TrackerControl/tracker-control-android), [InviZible Pro](https://github.com/Gedsh/InviZible), and [PipePipe](https://github.com/InfinityLoop1308/PipePipe) to enhance your Android device’s functionality, security, privacy, and customization without the need for root access.

 Please read the [Global Note](#global-note) before you start or you may encounter errors.

+My main development for Termux setup scripts and virtual machines on Termux such as proot, proot-distro, qemu-system, box64, wine64, etc. has been moved to my another repository, [**termux-sh**](https://github.com/Willie169/termux-sh).
+Please refer to it for more scripts for Termux.

 ---